blinkylights23/grunt-swigtemplates/README.md

 # grunt-swigtemplates

-> Grunt plugin for working with swig templates.
+> This plugin is for creating [Grunt](http://gruntjs.com/) tasks that compiling Django/Jinja2 -like templates with Paul Armstrong's JavaScript template engine, [swig](http://paularmstrong.github.io/swig/).

+> grunt-swigtemplates is brand-spankin' new, and while basic functionality is currently working, it's definitely alpha.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`